“We are all of us less than we strive to be.”

 Caroline: “Better rummage through my mind?”
 Caroline asks.

 GM: A frown creases the seneschal’s face.
 It’s only a slight change in expression—like that first crack in an earthquake’s yawning fissure.

 “I have warned you once against coarseness of tongue, Miss Malveaux.
 Discourtesy ill becomes the Blood of any prince.”

 Caroline: The heiress reaches back out through her blood, grasping for her mother.
-Asking for help, for guidance, even as she smooths her ruined, bloodstained dress.
-“My apologies, seneschal.”
+Asking for help, for guidance, even as she smooths her ruined and bloodstained dress.

 “And again, for the answer, as much as it may matter, is no. I would not invite you in, seneschal, though we both know I could not resist you any more than I could prevent your strike.”

 GM: sweet child… what aid would you have me grant…?